CBIIT/icdc-bioinformatics/docs/Tutorials/RNA-Seq-on-CGC/rna_seq_04.md

 ![Samtools Flagstat](./rna-seq-images/cgc-flagstat-results.png "Samtools Flagstat")

 !!! info
-    Before conducting RNA-Seq it is important to determine which reference genome was used to generate the BAM files and how the BAM file is sorted.
+    Before conducting differential expression analysis it is important to determine which reference genome was used to generate the BAM files and how the BAM file is sorted.
 ## Step 3: Inspect bam file headers with Samtools View
 * Click on <span class="highlight_text">Apps</span> from the menu bar
 * Click on Samtools View